 - Enables young adults to stay on their family’s health insurance plan until age 26.
 This is one of the most popular provisions of the Affordable Care Act.
 In just two years after passage of the law, 2.5 million more young adults, including an estimated 1.1 million young women, are insured because of the Affordable Care Act.
 So during these difficult economic times when young people are finding it harder to get a job or extending their studies to further their prospects for employment, families can have added security knowing that their loved ones have access to care and protection from the financial burden of medical costs in the event major illness should strike.

 The Affordable Care Act contains many other provisions that benefit women across their lifespan, including better prescription drug coverage for seniors receiving Medicare and requirements that large employers provide a clean, private space other than a bathroom to nursing mothers who need to express breast milk during work hours.

-It’s hard to comprehend how anyone could be opposed to improving and expanding health care and lowering costs, especially when 50 million of our fellow citizens don’t have regular access to the care they need to stay healthy.
+It’s hard to comprehend how anyone could be opposed to improving and expanding health care and lowering costs, especially when so many of our fellow citizens don’t have regular access to the care they need to stay healthy.
 While politicians threaten to take away the many gains provided by the law, polls suggest the nation is weary and ready to move on from the contentious battles.
 Women favor the law including the mandate to purchase insurance.
 We get it.
 We get what’s at stake and we’re ready to start taking advantage of the benefits for ourselves and our families.
-We also recognize that the Affordable Care Act is not a cure-all for the many ills that plague our health care system, but it’s a step in the right direction that affirms our beliefs that no one should go without health care or face the threat of financial ruin because of it.
+The Affordable Care Act is not a cure-all for the many ills that plague our health care system, but it’s a step in the right direction that affirms our beliefs that no one should go without health care or face the threat of financial ruin because of it.